Bella Bella, British Columbia: History

 The origin of the name Bella Bella has several stories.
 It originally was associated with the Heiltsuk people and the community of Heiltsuk people that developed where the Hudson Bay Company built Fort McLoughlin.

 Fort McLoughlin operated between 1832 and 1842.
 When the fort was closed, the village remained.
 At some point, a white trader acquired a 'legal' title to the land that the fort had occupied.
 This trader operated a store for some time on the site during the late 1800s.
 His store incorporated a postal service – using the name Bella Bella.
 When the Heiltsuk relocated to the current site of Bella Bella – the store went out of business and the postal operation was moved across the channel to the BC Packers cannery site.
 Eventually, this also closed and the postal service was moved to the small non-Aboriginal community of Shearwater.
 When the Heiltsuk began operating a postal service in their community – the name Bella Bella was not available – so the alternate name – Waglisla was used.

 After several years of effort – the Heiltsuk were able to have the name Bella Bella returned to the postal service in the community.
 The name was changed in 2007.
-As a result of this history – the name Bella Bella can be seen in four different locations on the Central Coast maps – depending on when they were created and how up-to-date they are.
+As a result of this history – the name Bella Bella can be seen in four locations on the Central Coast maps – depending on when they were created and how up-to-date they are.